-Additionally, Michael advises significant companies on different areas of corporate law with a heavy focus on mergers and acquisitions and private equity transactions.
+Additionally, Michael advises significant companies on different areas of corporate law, including mergers and acquisitions.
 He also serves as the outside general counsel for numerous companies assisting them with respect to day-to-day business issues.

-In 2018, Michael was reappointed by Governor Rick Snyder to a second three-year term on the Commission on Middle Eastern American Affairs.
+In 2018, Michael was reappointed by Gov. Rick Snyder to a second three-year term on the Commission on Middle Eastern American Affairs.
 The commission works within the Department of Civil Rights and acts in an advisory capacity to the governor.

 Represented Fabco Holdings, Inc. in sale of product portfolio and related technologies to Meritor.
 Negotiated transaction documents and advised on employee benefit, union, intellectual property and financing-related matters.